purdeaandrei/CompactBeamSpringAdditionalExpansion/top_panel_modifications.md

 ### Led Resistors

-The original led board was designed to power the leds at 24 volts, so using the original current limiting resistors at 5V which is what our controller is running at, would make the leds to dim.
+The original led board was designed to power the leds at 24 volts, so using the original current limiting resistors at 5V, which is what our controller is running at, would make the leds too dim.
 In order to have the leds light at a similar brightness as the original working condition of the keyboard, the resistors have to be replaced.

 The following values have been calculated as recommended replacements.
 If you want to use these values